 Hi, I am Yegana Jafarova, founder of Silky Shapes Pottery Studio.
 I have been involved in pottery for 11 years, and am passionate about sharing my skills with people who are also captivated by the ability to shape beautiful objects out of clay.

 The Silky Shapes Studio is situated in a busy commercial area of Crows Nest, a few minutes drive from the Sydney CBD.
-There is free 2 hour parking on Hayberry Lane and in Woolworths.
-Studio is also in a very close proximity from various public transportation options, cafes and restaurants.
+There is free 2 hour street parking on Hayberry Street and in Woolworths across the street from the studio.
+We are also in a very close proximity from various public transportation options, cafes and restaurants.
 Great equipment, small groups, and abundance of natural light make our pottery classes enjoyable and fun.

 Our beginners' 3 class package is designed to teach wheel throwing, trimming and glazing basic cylinders.
 All our pottery classes are 2 hours long, provide detailed demonstrations and continuous oversight, and include all materials.

 Upon completion of the beginner's class, students are welcome to continue classes as returning students, where they will improve their basic skills and learn more advanced techniques so they can take on bigger projects and make sets of matching functional ware, teapots, make molds and slip cast pottery, slab and coil building, as well as various surface decoration techniques.